Barry8197/BarryRyan/docs/index.md

 - Genomic Datasets

 ## Highlights
+### Publication of MOGDx in Bioinformatics | Aug '24
+I've had my first solo first author publication in [Bioinformatics](https://doi.org/10.1093/bioinformatics/btae523).
+It's been more than two years in the making and hopefully a good sign for more to come.

+### Presentation at Machine Learning in Science Conference | Aug '24
+Really enjoyed presenting my work on Parkinson's Disease at the MLiS conference in Glasgow.
+Had some really interesting questions about identifying subpopulations in PD and discussing the predictive accuracy when using genomic datasets for homogenous disease populations with genetic effects.

 ### Workshop and Presentation at ISMB | July '24
 Had a fantastic trip to hashtag#ISMB24 in Montreal.
 Alongside Sebestyén Kamp, Ian Simpson, Chaeeun Lee and Hanane Issa, we presented a full day introductory workshop on 'Modelling Multi-Modal Biomedical Data Using Networks'.
 Personally, teaching material related to my PhD was a great way to see the progress I've made over the last 3 years and very rewarding to share this knowledge with others.